DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

 *Solution:* <br>
 A "Service" is the name of a set of processes that work together to provide a feature set.
-Such as a fonctional module of a web site <br>
+Such as a functional module of a web site <br>
 A 'Resource' is a particular query to a service.
 For a web application, for examples a canonical URL like /user/home or a handler function like web.user.home (often referred to as "routes" in MVC frameworks).

 ## Final Question: